EventStore/documentation/docs/clients/grpc/projections/README.md

 ## List all projections

-Returns a list of all projections.
+Returns a list of all projections, user defined & system projections.
 See the [projection details](##projection-details) section for an explanation of the returned values

 <xode-group>